Preparing for the New NCLEX Format

 The matrix item type is a closed-ended question that asks the test taker to evaluate a number of row items using the same set of column choices.
 This challenges students to select multiple answers by marking cells in a matrix grid.

 Questions on the exam can have 4-7 rows and 2-10 columns.
-Each row can have multiple options selected and each column must have at least 1 response option selected.
+Each row can have multiple options selected, and each column must have at least 1 response option selected.

-Why Introducing NGN Item Types Matter
+Why Introducing NGN Item Types Matters

 What We’ve Learned From the Experts

 Learning science expert Cindy Nebel, PhD, concluded: “Test expectancy is a phenomenon where students adapt their study strategies based on knowing the format of the test they’ll take.
-The research shows that regardless of the format of practice questions, students will perform better on the test if they know what that test will look like.
+The research shows that regardless of the format of practice questions, students will perform better on the test if they know what the test will look like.
 As students learn, they literally process the information differently to prepare for how they will have to use it later on.
 Because students can adjust the way they encode, practice test format matters less than simply knowing what’s coming.”

 Pocket Prep’s NGN Item Release Timeline